How to Get Your House Appraised in 7 Steps

 Why get a house appraised?

-A home appraisal is required or just plain useful in a variety of scenarios.
-Let’s take a quick look at some of the most common situations that may warrant an appraisal.
+A home appraisal is required or just plain useful in various scenarios.
+Let’s quickly look at some of the most common situations that may warrant an appraisal.

 You plan to list your home soon

-That said, the cost of an appraisal is typically between $313-$422 and sometimes more in high-priced markets, so sellers have to weigh whether the cost is worth it.
+That said, an appraisal typically costs between $300 and $500 (sometimes more in high-priced markets), so sellers must consider whether the cost is worth it.

 A pre-listing appraisal isn’t always necessary to sell your home, and getting one doesn’t mean that a buyer’s lender won’t require a separate and independent appraisal before closing.

-In addition, your real estate agent will help price your home using what’s called a comparative market analysis that takes into account similar recently sold properties in your area.
-And an agent’s CMA is usually free as part of their listing services.
+In addition, your real estate agent will help price your home using a comparative market analysis (CMA), a report that takes into account similar recently sold properties in your area.
+An agent’s CMA is usually free as part of their listing services.

 You’re selling due to special circumstances